 Marvel Studios “WandaVision,” is a blend of classic television and the Marvel Cinematic Universe in which Wanda Maximoff (Elizabeth Olsen) and Vision (Paul Bettany) – two super-powered beings living idealized suburban lives – begin to suspect that everything is not as it seems.
 This series is, without doubt, one of the best series available on Disney+, its completely crazy and each episode ends on a cliffhanger, making you instantly want to watch the next episode.
 The entire series is available now exclusively on Disney+.

 Easily my favourite documentary series I’ve watched on Disney+.
 This 6 part documentary series explores the past, present and future of Walt Disney Imagineering with noted filmmaker Leslie Iwerks.
 Ms. Iwerks comes from a family with deep Disney history — her grandfather was an early Disney animator and her father is a former Imagineer — and her previous work includes profiles of Pixar Animation Studios and visual effects house Industrial Light & Magic.

 6) Grey’s Anatomy

 Surgical interns and their supervisors embark on a medical journey where they become part of heart-wrenching stories and make life-changing decisions in order to become the finest doctors.
 Grey’s Anatomy is one of the most popular series currently available on any streaming service.
-This is one of my favourite series and I’ve been a fan ever since the first episode aired over 17 years ago.
+This is one of my favourite series and now from Season 19, the show is exclusive to Disney+.